stefanvstein/testify/README.md

 <img align="right" src="robby.jpg" width="150" height="150">

 Your `comment` became an usable snippets of code.
-**Testify** turns these comments into automatically evaluated scripts, while remainig embedded.
+**Testify** turns these comments into automatically evaluated scripts, while still remainig embedded within as a comment within your code.
 You rename the `comment` to `test-comment`, and evaluate `(eval-in-ns 'your-namespace)` to automate re-evaluation.

 Perhaps you want to evaluate these comments as example based tests.

-## How
+## Background

 You are probably used to evaluate code manually within comment expressions, Rich comments.

-*This is very similar to a writing in a repl, but you select and evaluate an expression is a source code file rather than writing the expression up front.
-These expressions are hidden behind comments since they are expressions to interact with the system, rather than being part of the system.
-This is very popular development method in lisps, like Clojure.*
+*This is very similar to writing in a repl, but you select and evaluate an expression in the source code file rather than writing the expression up front.
+These expressions are hidden behind comments since they are expressions to interact with, rather than being part of the system.
+This is a very popular development technique in lisps, like Clojure.*

-You have comment like this in you source files:
+You have comments like this in you source files:

 ```clojure
 (comment
   (def a 2)
   (+ a 3))
 ```
+Var `a` becomes defined in the namespace when you evaluate these statements manually, rather than when you run the system, as it is embedded in the comment.
+Traditional example based tests, using e.g. clojure.test, are normaly not defined like this.
+They are defined like functions, rather than as the result of interactive fiddling.

 It's also likely that you use comment expressions to do some administrative tasks, like poking in a database or similar.
+That you probably don't want automated, but keep as interactive snippets.

+## How?

-With Testify you automate evaluation of similar comment expressions, named test-comment rather than comment.
-The test-comment macro is equal to the comment macro, which both ignore its body.
-As soon you have a comment expression which you want to evaluate automatically, perhaps as a test, you simply rename the comment to test-comment.
+With Testify you automate evaluation of similar comment expressions, named `test-comment` rather than `comment`.
+The test-comment macro is equal to the comment macro, as both simply ignore its body.
+As soon you have a comment expression which you want to evaluate automatically, perhaps as a test, you simply rename the `comment` to `test-comment`.

 ```clojure
 (ns project.testcase